 Commonly Used Suffixes in Igbo Language

-Suffixes in Igbo are usually verbs/preposition/conjunctions that you can put at the end of another verb.
+Affixes can be prefixes or suffixes.
+Suffixes in Igbo are usually verbs/preposition/conjunctions that you can put at the end of another verb and prefixes are added to the beginning of the verb.

-Adding suffixes to the ends of your Igbo verbs usually comes in handy when the Igbo verb you are using is stripped down to its most simplest form and you need to add a suffix to the end of it to add more useful meaning.
-You can even combine multiple suffixes at the end of your verb depending on the meaning you want to convey.
-The type of suffixes you use in Igbo will depend on your dialect.
+Adding suffixes to the end of your Igbo verbs or prefixes to the beginning of your Igbo verb usually comes in handy when the Igbo verb you are using is stripped down to its most simplest form and you need to add a suffix to the end/prefix to the beginning of it to add more useful meaning.
+You can even combine multiple suffixes at the end/prefixes at the start of your verb depending on the meaning you want to convey.
+The type of prefixes/suffixes you use in Igbo will depend on your dialect.

 Some examples in English of changing the meaning of the verb with a “suffix”: